skanehira/docui/README.md

-# docui - CUI Docker Client With Go
+# docui - TUI Client for Docker Written in Go

 ## About docui
-docui is cui docker client.
+docui is TUI Tool for Docker Client.
 docui can do thises.

 - image